Transformative Foundation Grants

 Augustana College Academic Health & Wellness

-Announced in early 2019, through a $9 million grant, the Foundation will create the “Peter J. Lindberg, MD, Center for Health, Wellness and Human Performance” which will house new academic programs and facilities for kinesiology, health sciences, physical fitness, mental well-being and nutrition.
-The Center will feature classrooms, fitness laboratories, a test kitchen, faculty offices, collaboration spaces, a meditation “orb” and an aquatic center.
-The Center is expected to be completed in early 2021.
-Mr. Knowlton had a deep lifetime connection to sports and wellness as well as a long personal relationship with Augustana College, and the Center honors the legacy of Dr. Peter Lindberg, a 1961 graduate of Augustana who dedicated his life to human wellness and healing.
+The Peter J. Lindberg, MD, Center for Health and Human Performance, opened in 2021 and funded through a $9 million grant from the Foundation, is a 52,000 square foot integrated academic, athletic and wellness facility that serves as a gateway to Augustana’s campus.
+The Center houses new academic programs and facilities for kinesiology, health sciences, physical fitness, mental well-being and nutrition, and features classrooms, fitness laboratories, a test kitchen, faculty offices, collaboration spaces, a meditation “orb” and an aquatic center.
+Both Mr. Knowlton and the Foundation’s co-founder Charles Lindberg had deep lifetime connections to sports and wellness as well as long personal relationships with Augustana College, and the Center honors the legacy of Mr. Lindberg’s brother Dr. Peter Lindberg, a 1961 graduate of Augustana who dedicated his life to human wellness and healing.

 Augustana College Athletic Complex